Vivekacūḍāmaṇi: Contents

-The text begins with salutations to Govinda, which can be interpreted either as referring to God or to his guru Sri Govinda Bhagavatpada.
+The text begins with salutations to Govinda, which can be interpreted either as referring to God or to Shankara's guru Sri Govinda Bhagavatpada.
 It then expounds the significance of Self Realisation, ways to reach it, and the characteristics of a Guru.
 It criticises attachment to the body and goes to explain the various bodies (śarīra), sheaths (kośa), qualities (guṇa), senses, and energies (prāṇa) which constitute the Anatman.
 It teaches the disciple the ways to attain Self-realisation, methods of meditation (dhyana) and introspection of the Atman.
 The Vivekachudamani describes the characteristics of an enlightened human being (Jivanmukta) and a person of steady wisdom (Sthitaprajna) on the lines of Bhagavad Gita.

 Significance

 The Vivekachudmani has been celebrated as a lucid introductory treatise to Advaita Vedanta.
 It is, states Berger, not a "philosophical or polemical" text.
 It is primarily a pedagogical treatise, as an aid to an Advaitin's spiritual journey to liberation rather than "philosophy for the sake of philosophy".
 It is one of the texts of "spiritual sustenance" in the Advaita tradition.

 The Vivekachudmani is one of several historic teaching manuals in the Advaita tradition, one of its most popular.
 Other texts that illustrate Advaita ideas in a manner broadly similar to the Vivekachudmani but are neither as comprehensive nor same, include Ekasloki, Svatmaprakasika, Manisapancaka, Nirvanamanjari, Tattvopadesa, Prasnottararatnamalika, Svatmanirupana, Prabodhasudhakara and Jivanmuktanandalahari.
 These texts are not attributed to Adi Shankara.
 Upadesasahasri, another Advaita teaching manual, is attributed to Adi Shankara.